SLISEMAP: Supervised dimensionality reduction through local explanations: Experiments

+In addition to the methods outlined above, {\sc slisemap}, {\sc slise}, {\sc shap}, and {\sc lime} (with and without discretisation), we also consider a global model as a reference.
+The global models allow us to check that the local approximations are indeed local (better fidelity than the global model) and how general the approximations are (by comparing the coverage).
+As the threshold for measuring coverage as well as the \emph{error tolerance} parameter in {\sc slise}, we use the $0.3$ quantile of the losses of the global model.
+The results can be seen in \autoref{tab:cmp_xai}.

-By definition {\sc slise} has perfect fidelity, \autoref{eq:fidelity1}, for the data item corresponding to the local model, with {\sc slisemap} is not far behind.
-The global model is obviously not local and, thus, have the worst fidelity.
-One of the things that {\sc slise} is specifically optimising for is the subset size, so it obviously outperforms in the coverage, \autoref{eq:coverage1}.
-But, {\sc slisemap} also performs better than the global model (being fixed at $0.3$).
-However, the drawback of {\sc slise} is that the whole procedure has to be rerun for each data item, which is slow, while {\sc slisemap} finds them all at once, which significantly faster. {\sc slisemap} also finds an low-dimensional embedding, which can make it easier to visualise and compare different data items and supervised learning models.
+By definition, {\sc slise} an {\sc shap} have perfect fidelity for the data item corresponding to the local model, with {\sc slisemap} not far behind.
+The global model is obviously not local and, thus, should have the worst fidelity.
+However, there is nothing in the {\sc lime} procedure that ensures that the local approximation matches the selected data item.
+This results in the fidelity of {\sc lime} being comparable to the global model.

+One of the advantages of {\sc slise} is specifically optimising the subset size, which results in outstanding coverage.
+The local models in {\sc slisemap} are affected by the low-dimensional embedding.
+This reduced flexibility results in lower coverage than {\sc slise} but better coverage than both {\sc lime} and {\sc shap}.
+Both {\sc shap} and {\sc lime} create synthetic neighbourhoods, which results in local models that are more difficult to generalise to real data items, reducing the coverage.

+By computing all the local approximations at the same time, {\sc slisemap} tends to be faster than the methods doing it one-by-one, the exception being {\sc lime} with no discretisation.
+Furthermore, {\sc slisemap} also finds a low-dimensional embedding that can be used to visualise and compare different data items, different local approximations, and how they relate to each other.